Scrum.org PSPO I Practice Test: Product Owner I

 2. Spend most of your time on value, Product Backlog, and stakeholder trade-off decisions instead of Scrum Master facilitation scenarios.

-3. Use the 12-question preview below with Scrum.org’s official focus areas, especially the broader Managing Products with Agility lane.
+3. Use the 24-question public preview below with Scrum.org’s official focus areas, especially the broader Managing Products with Agility lane.

 If you need to practice…Best pageWhy

-Scrum fundamentals that still support product workPSM IBest live route for the framework language that PSPO decisions still depend on.
+Scrum fundamentals that still support product workPSM IBest live page for the framework language that PSPO decisions still depend on.

-AI-informed product decisionsPSPO-AI EssentialsBest live route when product ownership and AI governance are already central.
+AI-informed product decisionsPSPO-AI EssentialsBest live page when product ownership and AI governance are already central.

-broader product and analysis decisionsProduct ManagementBest route when your real target is broader product-management planning rather than one exam code.
+broader product and analysis decisionsProduct ManagementBest page when your real target is broader product-management planning rather than one exam code.

 How PSPO I differs from similar routes